seuros/meridian/BUILDING.md

 >
 > Replace `YOUR_GITHUB_USERNAME_GOES_HERE` above with your actual GitHub User Name.

-Once the action run is completed, click on the action instance displayed and look for `Artifacts` near the bottom of the page for available builds to download.
+Once the action run is completed, click on the action instance displayed and look for `"Artifacts"` near the bottom of the page for available builds to download.
 The artefacts will be automatically removed from your repository fork after a period of time.

 > [!TIP]
 >